dovecot/documentation/docs/core/plugins/fts.md

 <FTSConfigComponent name="wb5a" default="no">

 Unicode TR29 rule WB5a setting to the tr29 tokenizer.
 Splits prefixing contracted words from base word.
-E.g. “l'homme” → “l” “homme”.
+E.g. `l'homme` → `l` and `homme`.
 Together with a language specific stopword list unnecessary contractions can thus be filtered away.
 This is disabled by default and only works with the TR29 algorithm.